Eastern Yellow-Bellied Racer

 Life Cycle

-Courtship and mating occur soon after these snakes emerge from overwintering retreats, usually in early April.
+Courtship and mating occur soon after these snakes emerge from overwintering retreats, usually in early April and throughout the spring.
 Egg-laying is in mid-June to late July.
-The female lays 8-21 eggs under logs, in rotten stumps, or in abandoned mammal burrows.
-The eggs hatch in 2-3 months.
+The female lays 8–21 eggs under logs or large rocks, or in rotten stumps, sand, compost piles, sawdust piles, or abandoned mammal burrows.
+The eggs hatch in about 2 months, in August and September, but incubation time varies with temperature and moisture and can vary from 40–97 days.

 For as long as there have been humans, snakes have captured our imaginations.
 In myth, religion, and story, snakes perform the role of seducer, sneak, guardian, healer, killer, and transformer.
 They symbolize power, wisdom, sexuality, and life itself, and have been worshiped and reviled.